jlk666/jlk666.github.io/_pages/about.md

 **September, 2023** I serve as the graduate tutor in ECS 122A algorithm analysis in fall quarter, 2023.

-**October, 2023** My most recent research outcomes was accepted by *Microbiology Spectrum*, I will post the code after it is available online.
+**October, 2023** My most recent research was accepted by *Microbiology Spectrum*, I will post the code after it is available online.